• Skip to primary navigation

 You'll only need a handful of ingredients to make this dish.

 • smoked ham hocks - they are often found in the frozen food section.
 Check with your butcher if they aren't readily available.
-If you can't find a smoked ham hock, use smoked turkey legs, smoked turkey necks or salt pork.
+If you can't find a smoked ham hock, use smoked turkey legs, turkey wing, smoked turkey necks or salt pork.
 It's the smoked flavor that you're looking for.

 • chicken stock, vegetable stock or beef stock - though you can use water, broth will add even more flavor.